 5. Exchange Cards at The End of a Conversation

-Exchanging personalized business cards at the end of a conversation is usually more graceful than at the beginning.
-Having a conversation first gives you the opportunity to connect with the other person and gives you both time to determine if you want to exchange cards.
+Exchanging personalised business cards at the end of a conversation is usually more graceful than at the beginning.
+Having a conversation first gives you the opportunity to connect with the other person.
+It gives you both time to determine if you want to exchange cards.
 At the very least, it protects you from ambushing unsuspecting recipients with your card.

 6. Make the Card Exchange Meaningful